blakeb211/circlesim/README.md

-# spatial notes
-* add states that use neighbors of

 # 2d game to go inside of larger 3d viewer
-* add spatial data structure so we can have states that favor neighbor related behaviors
+* write world factory
+* register objects in occupation map as they are created
+* create 10 worlds
+* add a circling state
-* add a nonmovable state or use an object with no state if that will do that
+* add a wrapping state
-* improve world generation: starting config specified by matrix
 * add multiple worlds with different initializations and toggle active world
 * write a 3d ui that interfaces with it